SubhashreeDisha/Myproject/README.md

 Here're some of the project's best features:

-*   Simulate typing with configurable speed.
+* Customizable Typing Speed: Simulate typing with adjustable speed settings.
-*   Easy to set up and use.
+* User-Friendly Setup: Quick and easy to configure and use.
-*   Supports typing of any text string.
+* Versatile Text Input: Supports the automated typing of any text string.

 <h2>🛠️ Installation Steps:</h2>